tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - Meatballs

-### Q: In the movie "The Iron Giant," this character is the protagonist.
-- **Correct Answer:** Hogarth Hughes
-- Kent Mansley
-- Dean McCoppin
-- Annie Hughes

 ### Q: In the movie "V for Vendetta," what is the date that masked vigilante "V" urges people to remember?
 - **Correct Answer:** November 5th
 - November 6th